vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

   seconds, so there is little need to do more work than that.
 But of course there may be other use cases, so this will likely be configurable in the future.
+[^gigabit_thruput]: I was asked on reddit whether the current design is theoretically suitable for gigabit thruputs (125 MBps).
+It seems so!
+But it is unlikely in practice: finding a seed that can push these numbers, ISP throttling, slow networking hardware, etc. But I'm confident I can take this even further--as said, the code hasn't really been optimized.
+What about _gigabyte_ thruputs?